lukethelehman/Settled-Ground/README.md

 - Holds the inventory array, the main data structure of this program
 - Each index in the inventory array represents a resource, with the last few indices for structures like Outpost or Shelter and Points
-- Resource types will be defined as constant integers in a different file for easy array access (`player1.addResource(WOOD)`)
+- Resource types will be defined as constant integers in the Items class to make resource manipulation clear (`player1.addResource(Items.WOOD)`)
 - Each player has a name property, set by the user at the beginning of the program

 **Methods**
-- `printInventory()` — prints out the players inventory by iterating through inventory[], only prints if the value is not zero
+- `printInventory()` — prints out the players inventory by iterating through inventory[], only prints if the value is not zero (except points)
 - `addResource(resource)` — adds 1 to the specific resource in inventory[], called right after each dice roll
 - `stashResource()` — prompts for which resource to stash – checks to make sure it’s not zero, subtracts one from that resource and adds one to points, called from the action menu
 - `useBarter()` — checks for barter token, if not zero than subtracts 1 from the barter tokens and prompts for which resource to add.
 Also checks for an Outpost.
 If there is one or more outpost a prompt for two resources will be given and added to inventory